-Since Redmond is in the process of updating its Comprehensive Plan (Vision 2050) by June 2024, actions involving amendments to the Comprehensive Plan should be included as a part of this update process to be as efficient as possible, and these actions would fit in the medium-term timeframe.26 In general, actions should be sequenced with other actions, plan updates, and work priorities to support feasibility.
+Since Redmond is in the process of updating its Comprehensive Plan (Vision 2050) by June 2024, actions involving amendments to the Comprehensive Plan should be included as a part of this update process to be efficient as much as possible and these actions would fit in the medium-term timeframe.30 In general, actions should be sequenced with other actions, plan updates, and work priorities to support feasibility.
+Additional implementation detail will be provided regarding the responsible parties, method of accomplishing the action, the required resources, and performance metrics and targets, as applicable for this HAP.